To NBA coaches, racial equality is a priority of the restart - WHIZ News

 “It’s a seminal moment, in the sense that we have an opportunity to do something transformative if we have the courage,” Popovich said.
 “And as with many things in today’s world, interest wanes pretty quickly no matter what the topic. … So, the league, the players, the coaches, staff, everybody is very committed to keeping it up-front in everybody’s consciousness, even though everybody’s excited to go play.
 This is a great opportunity.”

-At Disney the NBA will where the phrase “Black Lives Matter” is painted on the courts for games.
+At Disney, the phrase “Black Lives Matter” is painted on the courts for games.
 Stevenson believes coaches can have that same impact.

 The way NBA Commissioner Adam Silver sees it, fans will take their cues from watching their various favorite teams — players and coaches alike.
 If the NBA is speaking change into existence and acting accordingly, he believes fans will apply that same passion to whatever role they can play into the movement.